usnistgov/C-V2XInteroperabilityAnalyzer/README.md

 1. Install git and Python 3.12.
 The installation procedure varies depending on your operating system.

-    * On Debian and Ubuntu Linux, run `sudo apt install git python3-pip`.
+    * On Debian and Ubuntu Linux, run `sudo apt install git python3-pip` in a terminal.
     * On Windows, first download and install git from [here](https://git-scm.com/downloads/win), then download and install Python 3.12 from [here](https://www.python.org/downloads/).
 Make sure to select "Add python.exe to PATH" in the Python installer.
 Open a Git Bash terminal and navigate to the relevant directory.